joey-qytyku/OS-90-i386/docs/README.md

 Uninstalling is easy :)

 OS/90 is self-contained and does not modify the DOS system at all.
 Delete the files in OS90.
+CONFIG.SYS must be updates to remove the GRABIRQ.SYS driver.

 # Update

 Reinstalling OS/90 is necessary to update.
-User files are not store in the OS90 directory.
+User files are not stored in the OS90 directory.

 # Limitations